michaeltlombardi/pentola-book/manuscript/00-layout.md

 {pagebreak}

+### Rules Test Asides

+It will sometimes be necessary to make a note to the reader about the rules text to provide context or let them know where else to look in the book.
+These notes will always be rendered like this:

+A> #### Aside Title
+A>
+A> A summary of the reason for the aside and useful information for the reader.

 ### In-World Asides

 Occasionally, this book will include _in-world_ asides - by which we mean these are narrative pieces or information given from the perspective of a person in Pentola.